maueroats/teaching/content/intermediate-cs/sem2final/20-grade8.md

    1. What model should you use?
    2. How will you position the red circle just above and to the right of the green box, as shown in the picture?
 Be specific.
    3. Write a `check-expect` that shows what the key-handler does when you hit the right arrow key.
    4. The left-most blue circle has a radius equal to the diameter of the red circle.
 Each blue circle has a 10% smaller radius than the one to its left.
 Write the `draw-blue-circles` (`dbs`) function, including contract and Racket code.
+You can make the signature as needed

 ## Logic